 Planning a Trip

-Because of more infrastructure and bigger choice, it’s much easier to plan your own trip to Iceland than to Greenland.
-You can easily book everything online for Iceland (flights, accommodations, tours, car rental, etc.).
+Because of more infrastructure and a bigger choice, it’s much easier to plan your own trip to Iceland than to Greenland.

 For Greenland, you can book your flights and accommodations online, and also some tours, but a lot has to be arranged either via tour agents or when you’re already there.
 This, obviously, makes it more difficult to compare prices and find better deals.